MaximumOctopus/LEDMatrixStudio/Portable/codetemplates/readme.txt

 // ====================================================================================================================
 // ====================================================================================================================

- November 13th 2018
+   Paul A Freshney :: paul@freshney.org

+   January 8th 2022

 // ====================================================================================================================
 // ====================================================================================================================

 This folder contains various code templates for exporting and creating microcontroller projects directly from within the LED Matrix Studio application.

-Press F4, or Project->Code templates, or top toolbar "Generate Code."
+Press F4, or Project->Code templates, or top toolbar "Generate Code".

 Instead of just exporting the data, it's now possible to export the data in to a preconfigured template - instant code!
 Instant demo!